-Notes to the Financial Statements for the financial year ended 31 December 2021 (Continued)
+Notes to the Financial Statements for the financial year ended 31 December 2022 (Continued)

-- 50 Financial Risk Management (Continued)

-- 50.4 Fair value estimation (Continued)

-- 50.4.2 Fair value of financial assets and liabilities measured at amortised cost (Continued)
+51.4.2 Fair value of financial assets and liabilities measured at amortised cost (Continued)

 Credit related commitment and contingencies

 The net fair value of these items was not calculated as estimated fair values are not readily ascertainable.
 These financial instruments generally relate to credit risks and attract fees in line with market prices for similar arrangements.
 They are not presently sold nor traded.
 The fair value may be represented by the present value of fees expected to be received, less associated costs.